EuroChem

-EuroChem Group AG is a Swiss fertilizer producer.
-It is a fertilizer manufacturer with its own capacity in all three primary nutrients – nitrogen, phosphates and potash.
-It is headquartered in Zug, Switzerland.

-It manufactures and markets agricultural chemicals.
-It produces nitrogen, phosphate, and NPK fertilizers, as well as offers feed phosphates, industrial acids, and mineral raw materials.
-It serves customers worldwide.

-EuroChem Group has manufacturing, logistic and distributing facilities in Russia, Belgium, Lithuania, Brazil, China, Kazakhstan, Estonia, Germany and the USA.
+EuroChem Group AG is a fertilizer producer headquartered in Zug, Switzerland, where it moved from Russia in 2015.
+It is a fertilizer manufacturer with capacity in nitrogen, phosphates, potash, NPK fertilizers, as well as industrial acids and mineral raw materials.
+While EuroChem has most of its production assets in Russia, it has manufacturing, logistic and distributing facilities in Russia, Belgium, Lithuania, Brazil, China, Kazakhstan, Estonia, Germany and the USA.

-EuroChem Group has a Russian subsidiary JSC MCC EuroChem.
+EuroChem Group's Russian subsidiary is called JSC MCC EuroChem.

-It has mining activities in Kovdor, Murmansk Oblast, Russia, Usolye, Perm Krai, Russia, Kotelnikovo, Volgograd Oblast, Russia.

-According to the company, it is one of the world's top-5 leading producers of nitrogen, phosphate, potash and complex fertilizers.
-In 2021, EuroChem had sales revenues of US$10,2bn, of which nitrogen US$3.5bn, phosphate US$3.8bn and potash US$1bn.
+The company is one of the world's top-5 leading producers of nitrogen, phosphate, potash and complex fertilizers.
+In 2021, EuroChem had sales revenues of US$10.2bn.
+In 2022, the company's revenue in Russia amounted to 52 billion rubles.